 Writing, whether taking notes, outlining a chapter or audio, drawing diagrams, or making flashcards, is an integral part of the study process.
 Writing helps you take the material you have learned, filter and analyze it through your brain, and then spit it back out on paper.
 It is a powerful process not just for remembering but for understanding.

-If you don’t know what to write, here are some ideas:
+Don’t know what to write?
+Here are some ideas: